- Unix operating systems

 - Considerations regarding solid state drives

-Before you download and install the Splunk software, read this topic to learn which computing environments Splunk supports.
+Before you download and install the Splunk software, read this topic carefully to learn about which computing environments Splunk supports.

 Important: Read the following tables carefully when researching the system requirements.
 Splunk availability has changed significantly from previous versions.

-To find out whether or not Splunk is available for your platform:
+To find out whether or not Splunk Enterprise is available for your platform:

-1. Find the operating system you wish to install Splunk on in the left column.
+1. Find the operating system you wish to install Splunk Enterprise on in the left column.

 2. Then, read across to find the appropriate computing architecture in the center column that best matches your environment.

 The tables show availability for two different types of Splunk, as shown in the two columns on the right: Splunk Enterprise/Trial, and Splunk Universal Forwarder.
-An 'x' in the box that intersects your computing platform and desired Splunk type means that Splunk is available for that platform.
+A '✔' in the box that intersects your computing platform and desired Splunk type means that Splunk is available for that platform.
 An empty box means that Splunk is not available for that platform.

-Some boxes have characters in addition to - or instead of - an 'x'.
+Some boxes have characters instead of a '✔'.
 Refer to the bottom of the tables to find out what the additional characters represent.